mo-vi/unity-solid/README.md

 ## Interface segregation
 (Assets/SOLID/InterfaceSegregation)

 The object does not need to depend on methods or properties that doesn't use.
-With the use of interfaces you can group and isolate functionality and using it only when an object requires it.
+With the use of interfaces you can group and isolate functionality and use it only when an object requires it.

 ## Dependency inversion
 (Assets/SOLID/DependencyInversion)